leighghunt/metlink-cancellations-dashboard/README.md

 - UPSERT data into database to record reversed cancellations
 - EMIT cancellations using sockets to update clients without needing to refresh
 - Display graph of hourly cancellations over last 24 hours - or perhaps current day?
+- Correct ever increasing counter from emits that doesn't reflect data dropping off the 24 hour window
+- Do filtering of what constitutes a cancellation on client side
+  - This should help handle cancellations being reversed
+- Prevent emitting of updates causing duplicates in graph

 # Welcome to Glitch